amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Quick Setup for MiSTer

+(If you are updating from a version before 2023, we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` and doing this installation from scratch, as many things have changed)

 * Copy the contents of the following directories to the corresponding directories in the top level on MiSTer's file system:

 ```